smuellerDD/lrng/test/README.md

   particular interest when the lrng_drbg.ko module is loaded and the kernel crypto API DRBG is used which may sleep.

+* `automation`: This directory contains an automated regression test.
+  All tests verify various configurations and associated LRNG behavior.

 * `sp80090b`: This directory contains the raw noise data gathering test compliant to SP800-90B section 3.1.3.
 In addition, the restart test defined by SP800-90B section 3.1.4.
 Please read the README in this directory.